TwentyOneSolutions/StickyHead/README.md

     });

-Be sure to wrap your table header with <thead> and call the plugin on the table, e.g.:
+Be sure to wrap your table header with <thead> and call the plugin on the table, e.g.

     <table class="sticky-head">
       <thead>